 FIDS

-The Flavor Ingredient Data Sheet (FIDS) is a document completed by flavor manufacturers to disclose information on certain ingredients that have usage rate limitations and could affect the labeling of an alcoholic beverage with the Alcohol and Tobacco Tax and Trade Bureau (TTB).
+Flavor manufacturers use the Flavor Ingredient Data Sheet (FIDS) to disclose information on certain ingredients that have usage rate limitations and could affect the labeling of an alcoholic beverage with the Alcohol and Tobacco Tax and Trade Bureau (TTB).
 A FIDS is required when your commercial formula uses a flavor consisting of multiple ingredients and must be provided with your formula when submitting an alcoholic beverage for approval by the TTB.

 Flavor House